MENA region leads global growth in luxury travel, reveals Mastercard Affluent Travel report

 Meaningful experiences over material things

 The YouGov report notes that this discerning segment places more emphasis on experiences than on physical goods.
-More than half of affluent travelers, compared to 43% of the global total, prioritize meaningful travel experiences over shopping and souvenirs.
-Close to a quarter say that they are willing to pay more for a remote destination experience, customized tours to connect with local culture, and eco-friendly resorts.
+More than half of affluent travelers, compared to 43% of the global total, prioritize meaningful travel experiences over shopping and souvenirs4.
+Close to a quarter say that they are willing to pay more for a remote destination experience, customized tours to connect with local culture, and eco-friendly resorts4.

 Personalization, privacy and pampering